 - the depthmap: represents the distance in grey -scale of the objects in the original photo

-- red and blue anaglyph: you need red and cyan anaglyph googles (red for the left eye) to visualize the photo with depth
+- red and blue anaglyph: you need red and cyan anaglyph glasses (red for the left eye) to visualize the photo with depth

-- cross-eyed anaglyph: for people who don’t own anaglyph googles.
-To perceive depth, no need for googles: you have to cross your eyes and control them, to try to mix the left and right parts in the « middle ».
+- cross-eyed anaglyph: for people who don’t own anaglyph glasses.
+To perceive depth, no need for them: you have to cross your eyes and control them, to try to mix the left and right parts in the « middle ».
 It requires a bit of training, and can cause strain to the eyes.
 The advantage is that the colours are not distorted.

 For more explanations and training, you can follow this article on Kùla.